Qajar Iran: Reconquest of Georgia and the rest of the Caucasus

 With half of the troop's Agha Mohammad Khan crossed the Aras river with, he now marched directly upon Tbilisi, where it commenced into a huge battle between the Iranian and Georgian armies.
 Erekle had managed to mobilize some 5,000 troops, including some 2,000 from neighboring Imereti under its King Solomon II.
 The Georgians, hopelessly outnumbered, were eventually defeated despite stiff resistance.
 In a few hours, the Iranian king Agha Mohammad Khan was in full control of the Georgian capital.
-The Persian army marched back laden with spoil and carrying off many thousands of captives.
+The Iranian army marched back laden with spoil and carrying off many thousands of captives.

 By this, after the conquest of Tbilisi and being in effective control of eastern Georgia, Agha Mohammad was formally crowned Shah in 1796 in the Mughan plain.
-As the Cambridge History of Iran notes; "Russia's client, Georgia, had been punished, and Russia's prestige, damaged."
+As The Cambridge History of Iran notes; "Russia's client, Georgia, had been punished, and Russia's prestige, damaged."
 Erekle II returned to Tbilisi to rebuild the city, but the destruction of his capital was a death blow to his hopes and projects.
 Upon learning of the fall of Tbilisi General Gudovich put the blame on the Georgians themselves.
-To restore Russian prestige, Catherine II declared war on Persia, upon the proposal of Gudovich, and sent an army under Valerian Zubov to the Qajar possessions on April of that year, but the new Tsar Paul I, who succeeded Catherine in November, shortly recalled it.
+To restore Russian prestige, Catherine II declared war on Iran, upon the proposal of Gudovich, and sent an army under Valerian Zubov to the Qajar possessions on April of that year, but the new Tsar Paul I, who succeeded Catherine in November, shortly recalled it.

 Agha Mohammad Shah was later assassinated while preparing a second expedition against Georgia in 1797 in Shusha.
 Reassessment of Iranian hegemony over Georgia did not last long; in 1799 the Russians marched into Tbilisi, two years after Agha Mohammad Khan's death.
 The next two years were a time of muddle and confusion, and the weakened and devastated Georgian kingdom, with its capital half in ruins, was easily absorbed by Russia in 1801.
 As Iran could not permit or allow the cession of Transcaucasia and Dagestan, which had formed part of the concept of Iran for centuries, it would also directly lead up to the wars of even several years later, namely the Russo-Persian War (1804–1813) and Russo-Persian War (1826–1828), which would eventually prove for the irrevocable forced cession of aforementioned regions to Imperial Russia per the treaties of Gulistan (1813) and Turkmenchay (1828), as the ancient ties could only be severed by a superior force from outside.
 It was therefore also inevitable that Agha Mohammad Khan's successor, Fath Ali Shah (under whom Iran would lead the two above-mentioned wars) would follow the same policy of restoring Iranian central authority north of the Aras and Kura rivers.